ChristieLiam/PersonalWebsite/README.md

 ## About

-This site serves as a live, responsive showcase of my development skills, built using modern methodologies.
-The application is implemented with React, emphasizing component-based architecture, efficient state management, and API integration.
-A key focus of this project was quality assurance, including implementing a comprehensive unit and integration test suite (using Jest/React Testing Library) to guarantee stability and user experience across all core components and routing.
+I built this site to showcase my portfolio of web development projects.
+It serves as a central hub for my work, demonstrating my skills in building modern, responsive applications with HTML, CSS, and JavaScript.
+Every project here is built with a focus on web standards, W3C compliance, and a clean, user-friendly experience.

 ## Authors